will-clarke/.dotfiles/README.md

-# My Super Cool Dotfiles ʘ‿ʘ
+# Will's Dotfiles

-The aim is these should work both on MacOS & Linux Mainly emacs & command-line utilities...
+The aim is these should work both on MacOS & Linux.

+I try to keep my tools simple.
+At the moment I use Doom emacs, tmux, some shell utilities.

 ## Installation